Course Catalog

 This course emphasizes the director’s responsibility for administrative and leadership roles in child development and education programs.
 It covers the business and interpersonal skills needed to successfully implement an effective program for young children and their families.
 Students will learn practical information on all aspects of directing a program including: funding and budgeting, selecting, training, and supervising staff, housing the program, purchasing equipment, and working with children and families.
 Accrediting and licensing an early childhood center and carrying out program evaluation and quality improvement strategies will also be addressed.

-Title: Developing and Administering a Child Care and Education Program
+Title: Developing and Administering a Child Care and Education Program (9th Edition)

 Author: Dorothy June Sciarra; Anne G. Dorsey; Ellen Lynch; Shauna Adams